106 miles with 9,800 feet of climbing

 After passing San Elijo Lagoon, the route follows Manchester Avenue, Rancho Santa Fe Road, and San Elijo Road over the hill into San Marcos.
 El Norte Parkway eventually leads into Escondido, and Lake Wohlford Road climbs out of Escondido.
 Valley Center Road continues down Rincon Grade passing the casino.

 Pauma Valley marks the start of the big climb.
 The first five miles are on Highway 76 and the second seven miles on South Grade Road (photos, photos).
-The top of Mount Palomar is the farthest and highest point of the ride.
+The top of Palomar Mountain is the farthest and highest point of the ride.

 The route back is different.
 After an amazing descend, it follows Highway 76 to Cole Grade Road, a short but steep climb.

 Then Valley Center Road leads into Valley Center and down to Escondido.
 Bear Valley Parkway and Via Rancho Parkway continue on towards Lake Hodges.
 Del Dios Highway leads into Rancho Santa Fe, and Linea del Cielo, Camino de las Villas, and Lomas Santa Fe Drive back into Solana Beach.